jupyter/notebook/docs/source/extending/contents.rst

   ``chunk`` should be treated as unreliable for all chunks except the final one.
 * Any interaction with a file being saved in a chunked manner is unreliable until the final chunk has been saved.
 This includes directory listings.
+* For contents managers that fire the pre-/post-save hooks as defined in :class:`~manager.ContentsManager`, the pre-save hook should be invoked before the first chunk is processed, and the post-save hook should be invoked after the last chunk is received and stored.

 Customizing Checkpoints